 Radiographic and computed tomographic studies

 Investigations into the skull and paranasal sinuses of domestic and wild animals using advanced imaging techniques have provided valuable comparative anatomical insights across species.
-Kumar (2017) conducted a detailed study of the skull of the blue bull and reported that three paired paranasal sinuses-namely the frontal, maxillary and sphenopalatine sinuses—were clearly visible on sagittal computed tomographic (CT) sections.
+Kumar (2017) conducted a detailed study of the skull of the blue bull and reported that three paired paranasal sinuses-namely the frontal, maxillary and sphenopalatine sinuses were clearly visible on sagittal computed tomographic (CT) sections.
 The frontal sinuses of the left and right sides were completely separated by a thick bony septum.
 The maxillary sinus was subdivided into rostral and caudal compartments by a thin, incomplete bony septum, while the caudal maxillary sinus was further divided into medial and lateral compartments by the infraorbital canal, which coursed longitudinally through it.
 The study also determined the approaches to the interior of the frontal sinus and both the rostral and caudal maxillary sinuses.
 Additionally, the location, size, and shape of the paranasal sinus openings communicating with the nasal cavity were identified, with the frontomaxillary opening being the largest and the nasomaxillary opening the narrowest.

 Similarly, Tohidifar and Masoudifard (2020), in a computed tomographic study of the head of the Saanen goat, reported that the dorsal, middle, and ventral nasal conchae contained well-defined dorsal, middle, and ventral conchal sinuses, respectively, all of which were clearly visualized on CT images.
 The paranasal sinuses identified and described included the maxillary, frontal, lacrimal, ethmoidal sinuses were recognized and correlated with their corresponding anatomical cross-sections.
 In contrast, the palatine and sphenoidal sinuses were not observed in the Saanen goat.

-In the camel, Emam et al. (2020) described distinctive anatomical features of the nasal region, noting that the anterior nares were bordered by two nasal alae—lateral and medial.
+In the camel, Emam et al. (2020) described distinctive anatomical features of the nasal region, noting that the anterior nares were bordered by two nasal alae, lateral and medial.
 The lateral nasal ala contained a lateral alar nasal cartilage, which was considered unique to the camel.
 The dorsal nasal concha exhibited a straight fold, the middle nasal concha communicated directly with the nasal cavity, the ventral nasal concha consisted of a larger dorsal component and a smaller ventral part.
 Five paranasal sinuses were identified in the camel head, including the frontal, maxillary, sphenoidal, lacrimal and ethmoidal sinuses.
 The maxillary sinus extended to the level of the rostral borders of the second, third and fourth upper cheek teeth, whereas the sphenoidal sinus appeared at the level of the fifth upper molar cheek tooth.
 The ethmoidal sinus was located within the ethmoidal labyrinth at a comparable level.